johnston9/shot-caller/TESTING.md

 <img src="documentation/readme-images/scenesworks.png" width="50%">
 </h2>

-- Use Case: Find Scenes from the Searchbar<br>
+- Use Case: Find Scenes from the Search Bar<br>

   1. On the Scenes Workspace start typing a Scene Number, Title or Location in the Searchbar, e.g. for Location start typing "Alligator Club".<br>
   2. Results will display narrowing down with each charactor or digit typed.<br>